Baseng0815/Webpage/markdown/shedOS_toolchain.md

 creates a .hdd image.
 The sysroot contains all of our operating system; subprojects will be gradually installed there by looping through a list of all the subprojects, installing their headers and then finally installing their executables and libraries.
 At last, we have a rule to configure and build our entire toolchain.
-All the `clean` rules are used to *clean up* our directories, i.e. delete previous results like object files.
+The `clean` rules are used to *clean up* our directories, i.e. delete previously built targets like object files.
-We use an in-source build, which means our directories will be flooded which .o files and the like once we ran our Makefiles.
+We use an in-source build which means our directories will be flooded which .o files and the like once we run our Makefiles.
 This might be changed in the future.

 The core of the build process is made up by the cross toolchain.
 It contains the GNU binutils and `gcc` for compilation.
 We use a generic `x86_64-elf` target which we can replace with